 In the persuit of extreme performance, overvoltage adjustment is critical but risky.
 Acting as the "red zone" of a tachometer, the Voltiminder LED displays the voltage status for CPU, NB, SB, and Memory in a intuitive color-coded fashion.
 The Voltiminder LED allows quick voltage monitoring for overclockers.
-See pages 2-1 to 2-3 for details.
+See pages 2-1 and 2-2 for details.